Salvage logging: Examples

 One highly publicized instance of salvage logging followed the Biscuit Fire in Oregon and California in 2002.
-After the fire, the United States Forest Service salvage burned timber in the area.
+After the fire, the United States Forest Service salvaged timber burned by the fire.
 The process was expedited when President George W. Bush signed the Healthy Forests Restoration Act allowing salvage logging to occur more quickly and with reduced threat of lawsuits.
 President Bill Clinton signed an earlier piece of legislation promoting salvage logging (commonly referred to as the Salvage Rider) as part of the Omnibus Rescissions Bill on July 27, 1995.

-Forests across western North America impacted by recent mountain pine beetle infestations are currently being salvage logged.
+Forests across western North America impacted by mountain pine beetle infestations were salvage logged.
 Salvage logging after windthrow is also common.

 Ecological impacts

 Salvage logging is of particular concern ecologically because disturbed landscapes tend to be under appreciated and undervalued, and therefore more imperiled than other successional stages on the landscape.
 Concerns include simplification of forest structure, degradation and destruction of wildlife habitat, little or no impact to future fire risk, changes in nutrient cycling, and increased erosion.

 As a part of adaptive management strategies designed to meet objectives in long term forestry planning, e.g. the Northwest Forest Plan, among other actions, salvage logging operations generally take the large snags and surviving trees, leaving lower density stands dominated by small-diameter snags.
 Bird species diversity can be negatively impacted by this structural change because cavity nesters preferentially nest in larger trees.
-There is not strong evidence that salvage logging consistently affects insect diversity.
+There is also strong evidence that salvage logging consistently affects insect diversity.

 Proponents argue that, among other benefits, salvage logging reduces the harmful effects of future fires in the logged area and is a prelude to managed reforestation protocols.
 Opponents maintain that the costs and benefits of salvage logging have not been scientifically studied, and that there is some evidence that under some circumstances, the practice may increase damage from future fires and reduce natural regeneration due to soil disturbance and the addition of logging slash.

 Salvage logged sites have increased erosion and reduced forest productivity.